 In the world of tea ceremony, people have enjoyed its taste as "scenery".

-When Yozaemon, the fourth generation of the Hyozan-gama kiln, presented pottery to Toyotomi Hideyoshi, who unified Japan in 1590, his technique was praised and he was given a red seal of approval and the surname "Hashiba".
-The kiln has a long tradition of pottery production.
+When Yozaemon, the fourth master of the Hyozan-gama, presented pottery to Toyotomi Hideyoshi, who unified Japan in 1590, his technique was praised and he was given a red seal of approval and the surname "Hashiba".
+The studio has a long tradition of pottery production.

 height 3.0 inches (7.5cm)/diameter 5.1 inches (13.0cm)/weight 10.6 oz(300g)